Beyond expected values: Making environmental decisions using value of information analysis when measurement outcome matters: Discussion

 \subsection{Good decisions, fast decisions}

 Since decisions about environmental systems sometimes must be made rapidly \citep{Martin2012}, there may be both limitations to what information can be gathered to inform a VoI analysis, and time pressures on communication to decision-makers prior to an action being chosen.
+If the information gathering process is not sufficiently rapid, there is also the risk that a subsequent delay in management actions is costly to the system being managed \citep{Grantham2009}.
+Hence, there may be time restrictions imposed on what measurements can be feasibly performed, and such measurements might therefore yield rapid but small information value compared to more comprehensive (and more time-consuming) monitoring campaigns.
+We below discuss two other considerations regarding whether/how a VoI analysis should be performed, and how the results of such analyses could be reported.

 First, VoI analysis requires sufficient information to produce forecasts of system value in response to different management actions and measurement outcomes, and thus like other quantitative ecological forecasts \citep{Adams2020}, VoI analysis is data-hungry.
-If such information is available, VoI can also prioritise which components of data-hungry forecasting models should be improved \citep{Strong2014}.
+The quantitative VoI analysis that is the subject of the present work (see Figure \ref{fig:timeline}) requires definition and quantification of system values $V(a,s)$ and their dependence on potential management actions $a$ and potential system states $s$, as well as quantification of prior probabilities $p(s)$ that the system is indeed in state $s$.
+When such information is available, VoI can be immediately and reliably undertaken, and if of interest can also prioritise which components of data-hungry forecasting models should be improved \citep{Strong2014}.
 When data are more scarce, qualitative approaches can instead be used \citep{ClarkWolf2022}; such approaches are currently being developed for VoI \citep{Rushing2020,Lawson2022,Stantial2023}.
+Such qualitative approaches place more emphasis on expert elicitation than on collecting quantitative data prior to gathering new information.
+It is somewhat of a ``chicken and egg'' problem that quantitative VoI requires quantitative data to have been previously collected to inform future quantitative data collection.
+Qualitative VoI, on other hand, makes use of expert elicitation to inform quantitative data collection, so overcomes this issue.
 Qualitative approaches for VoI should ideally be later replaced by quantitative approaches, once more data becomes available.
-Second, the desire to simplify outputs of environmental analysis to one or a few indicators (e.g.\ \citealt{Wibeck2006,ElGibari2019}) may favour, in the context of VoI, strategic decisions about which metrics should be reported.
-This goal must be balanced by the increased transparency gained from commensurate reporting of uncertainty and risk \citep{Chess2005,Burgass2017} for environmental metrics that directly inform decision-making.